mriekkin/pathfinder/doc/User_guide.md

 ### Running the problem sets

 The benchmark mode only supports UNIX-like systems.
 The benchmark mode employs a shell script which invokes the Java runtime.
 Since shell scripts only work on UNIX-like systems, the benchmark mode cannot be run on Windows machines.
-Windows users can still run individual scenarios, as explained below, but they cannot run the full range of benchmarks.
+Windows users can still run individual scenarios, as explained below, but they cannot use the benchmark script, which would run the full range of benchmarks.

 The benchmark mode can be run with the command